 PART 2 – Response to desired capabilities and solutions framework

-Which of the desired capabilities outlined in section 1.4 above does your organization’s solution(s) address and not address?
+Which of the desired capabilities outlined in Section 1.4 above does your organization’s solution(s) address and not address?

-Does your organization’s solution(s) provide any additional capabilities relevant to this context, but not identified by Cal-ITP and CARB?
+Does your organization’s solution(s) provide any additional capabilities that are relevant to this context but not identified by Cal-ITP and CARB?

-Do you recommend adding or removing capabilities from the list provided and how would you prioritize these capabilities to best achieve Cal-ITP and CARB’s stated objectives?
+Do you recommend adding or removing capabilities from the list provided?
+If so, how would you prioritize these capabilities to best achieve Cal-ITP and CARB’s stated objectives?

 Are there additional frameworks for solutions not identified by Cal-ITP and CARB that you would also recommend considering as part of this initiative?

-What do you see as the primary obstacles to deploying your organization’s solution and what are some potential mitigants to address those obstacles?
+What do you see as the primary obstacles to deploying your organization’s solution, and what are some potential mitigants to address those obstacles?

 PART 3 – Products, services and commercialization